brckd/pages/src/content/blog/my-first-linux-rice.md

 ---
-title: "my first Linux rice"
+title: "My first Linux rice"
-description: "this is how I riced Linux for the first time after switching from Windows."
+description: "This is how I riced Linux for the first time after switching from Windows."
 pubDate: "Oct 1 2023 23:30"
 updatedDate: "Nov 05 2024 09:46"
 ---